ministryofjustice/modernisation-platform-terraform-aws-data-firehose/README.md

 This module creates an [AWS Data Stream](https://aws.amazon.com/kinesis/data-streams/) to be used by a set of AWS CloudWatch Log Groups.
 Data is streamed from the Log Groups to either a target S3 bucket or HTTP endpoint using a Cloudwatch Log Subscription Filter.

-When a HTTP endpoint is specified, an `aws_secretsmanager_secret` resource is created that is polled at 10 minute intervals for credentials.
+When an HTTP endpoint is specified, an `aws_secretsmanager_secret` resource is created that is polled at 10-minute intervals for credentials.

 The `aws_secretsmanager_secret` **value** must be populated independently of this module.
 See [AWS Firehose Secrets](https://docs.aws.amazon.com/firehose/latest/dev/secrets-manager-whats-secret.html) for details of the format.